Designing the “Memory Marker”

-Together with the rest of the team we came up with a method that would display 2D animations surrounding the player, when inserting our light vial into a special pedestal, which we internally dubbed a ‘Memory Marker’.
+Together with the rest of the team we came up with a method that would display 2D animations and WebDesign499 surrounding the player, when inserting our light vial into a special pedestal, which we internally dubbed a ‘Memory Marker’.
 The animations would float in the air and light up and should be short and precise in the way they expressed the story of Aporia: Beyond the Valley and world of Ez’Rat Qin.

 No text and dialogue

 We wanted the emotions and relationships to be clear within the contexts of the animations, so we could tell the story through character’s movements.
 Luckily, atmosphere, body language and music is something that can show and tell feelings in a different; often stronger way than the written narrative.
 However, delivering a specific storyline with mute characters and no translation to what is going on, is something that proved quite a challenge.

 It meant that we had to trust that players were so intrigued by the visuals that they wanted to keep watching and during this process analyzed what was going on.

 Animation of the Memory Marker